File Request Links > Box file requests

 Files appear immediately in your Dropbox folder with the uploader’s name (if provided) as a filename prefix.

-Use descriptive titles - Include the process name and instance identifier in your file request title.
-This helps you match uploads to specific workflows.
+Use descriptive titles - Include the process name and instance identifier so you can match uploads to specific workflows.

-Set reasonable deadlines - If your plan supports it, set deadlines that align with your process timeline plus a buffer.
+Set reasonable deadlines - If your plan supports it, align deadlines with your process timeline plus a buffer.

-Monitor the folder - Check your Dropbox regularly or set up notifications for new uploads.
+Monitor the folder - Set up Dropbox notifications for new uploads so nothing slips through.

 - Uploaders can’t see existing files in your folder

-- Each request has a unique, unguessable URL
+- Each request URL is unique and unguessable

 - You can close requests manually anytime